 Financial Aid from federal programs is not guaranteed from one year to the next.
 Each student must reapply every academic year.
-Also, if the student changes Colleges their aid does not automatically go with them.
-Each student should check with their new College to find out what steps to take.
+Also, if the students change colleges, their aid does not automatically go with them.
+Students should check with their new college to find out what steps to take.
 The academic year covers a period of approximately 36 weeks, divided into three academic quarters of approximately 12 weeks each.